sftpplus/sftpplus-docs/doc_source/known-issues.rst

   The server itself and all systems with which it interacts should use ASCII domain names.

-* [#1400] When the server fails to start, it will only emit the general log event `20002` to signal that the server is stopping, without sending dedicated `20078` events for each service that was initially started.
-  Service stop events are still emitted when a service is stopped at running time from the Local Manager or when the server is stopped in a normal way.

-* [#1470] The Local Manager will not warn when adding multiple services, accounts, and groups with the same name.
-  No error is generated because internally the server uses UUIDs for addressing these items.

-* [#1588] On service start/stop the audit
-  entries for these actions have no field mentioning the administrator requesting the action.

-* [#1787] HTTP Post Request log handlers accept HTTPS URLs, but do not validate the SSL connection.

-* [#1935] In the HTTP/HTTPS file service, actions can only be triggered by explicitly clicking on buttons.
-  Actions cannot be triggered using the 'Enter' keyboard key.

 * [#1946] On Windows systems, the installation will not generate an install log file when running in silent mode.

 * [#2057] SFTP symbolic links on Windows systems only work when using absolute paths.

-* When the server does not have write permissions to the configuration file and an administrator applies changes from the Local Manager, changes are applied, but they do not persist in the configuration.
-  If you fix the permissions while the server is still running, there is no option to force a new save to the configuration file, other than making another change and applying it.
-  Then, all previous changes will also be saved.

-* [#2134] On Linux, SFTPPlus cannot detect if the OpenSSL libraries provided by the operating system support TLS 1.0 or TLS 1.1.
-  If you configure one of them on an OS with no support, the configured service will start and any connections will fail.

 * [#2383] On Windows systems, `execute_before`, `execute_after_success`, and
   `execute_after_failure` cannot be configured with a path containing space characters.
   Also, when any `execute_*` action is called for files containing non-ASCII characters, the passed file names are corrupted.

-* [#2547] When a password is used to import a private key which is not password-protected, the Local Manager will still inform you that the key is password-protected.

-* [#94] FTP session reinitialization command (`REIN`) is not yet implemented.

-* [#1160] FTP zlib compression command `MODE Z` is not yet implemented.

-* [#1161] FTP cyclic redundancy check using the CRC-32 algorithm `XCRC` is not yet implemented.

-* [#2357] FTP unique store command (`STOU`) is not yet implemented.

 * [#3294] When the file was successfully transferred but failed to be removed from the source location, the transfer is considered failed but source file